jenna-winkler/beeAI-competitive-analysis-workflow/README.md

 # Competitive Analysis Workflow

-This repository contains a Competitive Analysis Workflow built with the BeeAI Framework.
-It automates the process of gathering competitor data, conducting web research, categorizing insights, and generating a detailed competitive analysis report.
+A workflow built with the BeeAI Framework that automates competitor research and generates market analysis reports.
+It helps identify competitors, gather data, analyze findings, and create detailed summaries.

 ## Workflow Overview